North Sea Energy Islands: Impact on National Markets and Grids: Results and discussion

 Finally, \tablename~\ref{tab1:rev} presents the variation of producer and consumer surplus.
 In general, with lower electricity prices, revenues of generating companies decrease, while the surplus of consumers increases.
 Indeed, generator surplus is calculated as the product of the energy produced times the difference between the electricity price and the cost of production.
 Consumer surplus, instead, is the product of the energy consumed times the difference between their utility and the electricity price.
 In addition, part of domestic generation is now replaced by imports from the hub, further decreasing producer surplus.
-As a general trend, it can be seen that social welfare, intended as the sum of consumer and producer surplus, increases in all the scenarios.
-Only in Norway, where generation exceeds consumption by 50\%, the decrease in generator surplus outdoes the increase in consumer surplus, resulting in a decrease of social welfare in the first two scenarios.
+As a general trend, it can be seen that social welfare, defined as the sum of consumer and producer surplus, increases in most of the scenarios.
+Note that, conventionally within the power system operation and electricity market literature (and practice), social welfare only relies on short-term costs and utilities, leading to consumer and producer surpluses.
+This means that such a definition of social welfare does not account for the costs of investments (unless the investment in production and consumption assets is reflected in the offers to the electricity markets), especially not investments at system level.
+In the three scenarios where the UK is not connected to the hub, the lower prices and the large amount of wind generation in the NSEH result in a loss for English generating companies which, in turn, results in a reduction of social welfare.
+When connected to the hub, instead, the additional transmission capacity makes it possible to increase the exports to the countries connected to the hub, resulting in a positive increase.
+This is experienced also in Denmark in the ``20 GW'' scenario, as the increase in wind generation reduces the revenues from international trading for Danish generators.